 - Frequently misplacing often-used items such as keys, money and credit cards

-- Exhibiting poor judgment or failing recognize something that is dangerous or fake (a good example of this is the commonality of elderly people being “scammed” into giving large sums of cash to strangers)
+- Exhibiting poor judgment.
+Ot failing recognize something that is dangerous or fake . a good example is elderly people being “scammed” into giving large sums of cash to strangers)

-- Becoming more socially withdrawn than usual and avoiding social activities that were once enjoyable
+- Becoming more socially Avoiding social activities that were once enjoyable

 - Disconcerting personality and mood changes